Jobber vs Housecall Pro Support: Which Software Actually Answers the Phone When You’re Stuck?

 Why Do Contractors Say Jobber Support Is Better?

 Jobber takes the opposite approach: they want you to call them.
 Their phone number is prominently displayed on every help page, in the app, and on their website.
-This isn’t an accident—it’s a deliberate customer service philosophy.
+This is a deliberate customer service philosophy, not an oversight.

-When you need help with Jobber, here’s what happens:
+When you need help with Jobber, here is what happens:

-Step 2: Automated menu asks if you’re calling about sales or support.
+Step 2: Automated menu asks if you are calling about sales or support.

 Step 3: You select support.